ploMP4/kyma/README.md

   layout: center       # Layout positioning: center, left, right, top, bottom
 ```

-Layout can also be specified as a combination: `layout: center,middle`
+Layout can also be specified as a combination: `layout: center,right`

 ## Contributing